 Course presentation form

 Prerequisites.
 There are no prerequisites in terms of courses to attend.
-Students should be familiar with the basic notions of mathematics and set theory as taught in the mathematics courses of the first year.
+Students should be familiar with notions of mathematics and set theory, and with basic proof techniques, as taught in the mathematics courses of a bachelor in computer science.

-[M1] Introduction to Automata Theory, Languages, and Computation (3rd edition).
+[M1] Introduction to Automata Theory, Languages, and Computation (2nd edition).
 J.E.
 Hopcroft, R. Motwani, J.D.
 Ullman.
-Addison Wesley, 2007.Further reading material for interested students
+Addison Wesley, 2003.Further reading material

-[M2] Lecture Notes for Formal Languages.
+[M2] Lecture Notes for Theory of Computing.
 Diego Calvanese.
-2007.
+2006.
 Available on the course web page as scanned pages in pdf.